 Differences Between Law of Different Jurisdictions

-Pursuant to the Companies Law and the Company’s articles of association, the Board may exercise all powers and take all actions that are not required under law or under the Company’s articles to be exercised or taken by the shareholders, including the power to borrow money for company purposes subject to the provisions of the Companies Law and the Company’s articles of association.
+Pursuant to the Companies Law and the Company’s Articles, the Board may exercise all powers and take all actions that are not required under law or under the Company’s Articles to be exercised or taken by the shareholders.

 Changes in the Company’s Capital